How to update Azure PowerShell modules in Azure Automation

-Click Update Azure Modules and you are presented with a confirmation notification that asks you if you want to continue.
+Click Update Azure Modules, a confirmation notification is shown that asks if you want to continue.

 Click Yes and the module update process begins.
 The update process takes about 15-20 minutes to update the following modules:

-If the modules are already up to date, then the process completes in a few seconds.
-When the update process completes, you will be notified.
+If the modules are already up-to-date, then the process completes in a few seconds.
+When the update process completes, you are notified.

 Azure Automation uses the latest modules in your Automation account when a new scheduled job is run.

-If you use cmdlets from these Azure PowerShell modules in your runbooks to manage Azure resources, then you want to perform this update process every month or so to assure that you have the latest modules.
+If you use cmdlets from these Azure PowerShell modules in your runbooks, you want to run this update process every month or so to make sure that you have the latest modules.